dcschreiber/boiler-project/TASKS.md

 ### 5. **Frontend Polish** ✨
 - [ ] LoginPage labels should be visible (currently sr-only)
+- [ ] Password change option
+- [ ] Admin doens't have options to add users to the whitelist

 ## 🏗️ **Code Quality & Architecture**